tarkansarim/OneTrainer-FluxDe-DistilledSupport-/README.md

 4. Train normally - everything else is automatic!

 Sample images during training will automatically use traditional CFG if your model is dedistilled.

+## Additional Improvements in This Fork

+### GPU Selection Fix

+This fork includes a fix for GPU selection in single-GPU mode:

+-   ✅ **Device Index Support**: The `device_indexes` parameter now works correctly without enabling multi-GPU mode
+-   ✅ **GUI Compatibility**: Select any GPU directly from the GUI without multi-GPU overhead
+-   ✅ **CLI Parity**: GUI now behaves the same as CLI for GPU selection
+-   ✅ **Backward Compatible**: Existing configurations continue to work as before

+**How to Use:**
+1. In the GUI, keep "Multi-GPU" switch **OFF**
+2. Set "Device Indexes" to your desired GPU number (e.g., `1` for GPU 1, `2` for GPU 2)
+3. Train on the selected GPU without distributed training overhead

+**Previously:** Setting `device_indexes` in the GUI had no effect unless multi-GPU mode was enabled, always defaulting to GPU 0.

+**Now:** You can select any GPU for single-GPU training, matching the CLI behavior.

 ## Usage